-The SRC is a management committee comprising Brambles' Group Vice President, Legal & Secretariat, Global Head of Sustainability and Group Vice President, Risk & Internal Audit and a cross section of senior Brambles corporate and business unit executives with relevant and applicable functional expertise.
+The SRC is a management committee comprising Brambles' Group Vice President, Legal & Secretariat, Global Head of Sustainability and Group Vice President, Risk & Internal Audit and a cross-section of senior Brambles corporate and business unit executives with relevant and applicable functional expertise.

-The objectives of the SRC are, amongst others, to assist the ELT and the Board to fulfil their corporate governance and oversight responsibilities relating to sustainability risks by identifying, assessing, monitoring and reporting on the Group's exposure to sustainability risks, determining whether the Group has a material exposure to any sustainability risks and monitoring new and emerging sustainability risks.
+The objectives of the SRC are, amongst others, to assist the ELT and the Board to fulfil their corporate governance and oversight responsibilities relating to sustainability risks by identifying, assessing, monitoring and reporting on the Group's exposure to sustainability and climate change risks, determining whether the Group has a material exposure to any sustainability or climate change risks, and monitoring new and emerging sustainability and climate change risks.